core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 messages using either the CoAP GET {{!RFC7252}}, POST {{!RFC7252}}, or FETCH {{!RFC8132}} methods.
 Requests of either method type SHOULD include an Accept option to indicate the type of content that can be parsed in the response.
-A client MUST be able to parse messages of Content Format `application/dns-message` regardless of the provided Accept option.
+A client MUST be able to parse messages of Content-Format "application/dns-message" regardless of the provided Accept option.

 To enable reliable message exchange, the CoAP request SHOULD be carried in a Confirmable (CON) message.

 ### CoAP Methods

-When sending a CoAP request using the POST or FETCH method, a DoC client MUST use the Content-Format `application/dns-message` in the request.
+When sending a CoAP request using the POST or FETCH method, a DoC client MUST use the Content-Format "application/dns-message" in the request.
 The DNS query is included in the payload.

 If the FETCH or POST method are used and block-wise transfer {{!RFC7959}}